CNA Salary by State

 August 21st, 2010

-Average CNA (Certified Nursing Assistant) salary varies from state to state, and depends on the duties the CNA has and the institution in which the CNA works.
+Average CNA (Certified Nursing Assistant) salary varies from US state to US state, and depends on the duties the Certified Nurse Aide has and the institution in which the Certified Nursing Assistant works.
 Although there are some differences based on the mentioned facts there are nationwide standards for the CNA job description.
-The CNA provides a basic nursing service under the supervision of an Registered Nurse (RN) or an Licensed Practical Nurse (LPN).
-The CNA does not have the legal powers or responsibilities of a RN or an LPN, so that is why supervision is needed.
+Certified Nurse Aide after successful completion of CNA Training provides a basic nursing service under the supervision of an Registered Nurse (RN) or an Licensed Practical Nurse (LPN).
+The Certified Nurse Assistant does not have the responsibilities and legal powers of a RN or an LPN, so that is why supervision is needed.
 The CNA job requires that the Certified Nursing Assistant care for patients or clients and report to the RN or LPN on the patient’s current health condition.

-The CNA career is often seen as an entry-level position for a long-term career in the health care field.
-However, many Certified Nursing Assistants that have successfully completed CNA Training in the USA and after that have passed the CNA Certification test, prefer to stay at this position for years, as the CNA career is morally and financially rewarding, and that combined with the fact that relatively little training is required to start a career in the health filed, makes the CNA job a preferred career choice.
+The Certified Nursing Assistant career is often considered as an entry-level point for a long-term career in the health care field.
+However, many Certified Nursing Assistants that have successfully completed CNA Training in the USA and after that have passed the CNA Certification test, prefer to work at this position for many years, as the CNA career is morally and financially rewarding, and that combined with the fact that relatively little training is required to start a career in the health care filed, makes the CNA job a preferred career choice.

-A Certified Nurse Assistant’s job becomes a career when the CNA decides whether to obtain further education.
-Otherwise, the only option for higher salary is to stay on the job for more than 4 years to take advantage of experience and cost-of-living pay raises.
-Further education allows the CNA to advance a career into nursing as an RN or as an LPN and start to earn even higher salary.
+After CNA Training and successful CNA certification and start of CNA career, the only option for higher salary is to stay on the job for more than 4 years and take advantage of experience and cost-of-living pay raises.
+Further education/ training allows the Certified Nurse Assistant to advance a career into nursing as an RN or as an LPN and start to earn even higher salary.

 A typical CNA’s work shift usually lasts about 7.5 hours with a one-hour break.
-To earn additional income, many Certified Nursing Assistants work double shifts.
-Some Certified Nursing Assistants work a second job elsewhere, and can work 6 or even 7 days per week.
-Since no previous healthcare experience is required to become a CNA and only not extremely lengthy CNA training is required, this job usually pays between $9.50 to $12.00 per work hour for the first 4 years.
-A CNA who stays in this career for twenty months or more currently makes about $12.00 to $15.00 per hour.
+In order to earn additional income, many Certified Nursing Assistants work double shifts.
+Some Certified Nurse Assistants start a second job and work six up to seven days per week.
+Since no previous health care experience is required to become a Certified Nurse Aide and only not extremely lengthy CNA training is required, this job usually pays between $8.50 to $12.00 per work hour for the first 4 years.
+A Nurse Aide who stays in this career for twenty months or more currently makes about $12.00 to $15.00 per hour.
 The mentioned hourly rates may vary depending on the type of facility and the state where the Certified Nursing Assistant resides.
-If the CNA has additional training and CNA certification, the Certified Nursing Assistant can earn higher salary because of that qualification and training.
+If the Nurse Aide has additional training and CNA certification, the Certified Nursing Assistant can earn higher salary because of that qualification and training.

 CNA Certification